quadrimegistus/predetermination/README.md

 Predetermination Science -> This document.

-I made this for my nephew Braxton so that he may heal from his Father's passing.
+I gave this Gift of Prophecy to my nephew Braxton so that he may heal from his Father's passing.

 Precise annual value is a minimum of $4,160,000,000.00 in this current version of reality.